Eugene0910-super/Snapped_ai/README.md

 ## Image Storage Options

-The application supports two options for storing uploaded images:
+The application supports three options for storing uploaded images:

 1. **Local Storage** (default):
    - Images are stored in the `app/static/uploads` directory